search instagram arrow-down

 img_4326

-Screenshot from Elmur’s film, Inscriptions on the Rosewater.
-Nubian women setting plates in to the fresh mortar of their doorway.
+Above, still from Elmur’s film, Inscriptions on the Rosewater depicting Nubian women setting plates in to the fresh mortar of their doorway.
 This custom is said to celebrate the generosity of the householder and her pride in the cleanliness of her home, as well as serving as a talisman to deflect the evil eye.
-In older houses, Wenzel noted in her research, pebbles and shells from the Nile and Red Sea sold as charms were also used to protect against the evil eye.
-Wenzel traces the use of plates to the turn of the twentieth century.

 As her friends and neighbours gather round, clapping and singing their support, Omama climbs the delicate ladder propped against the doorway of her home, to place a flowered plate in the freshly mortared facade in a celebration of well-being, welcome, purification and the joy of community working together as neighbors and friends.